 A remote user is someone who accesses a computer or network from a remote location (remote access).

-Indicates the number of dots (or pixels) that make up an image on a screen or printer.
+Resolution refers to the number of distinct pixels that are contained on a display monitor.
 It is denoted in dpi (dots pre inch).
 The higher the resolution, the finer and smoother the images appear when displayed at a given size.

 Read-Only Memory.
 A chip or chips with information (usually a program) written into them at the time of their manufacture.
 These chips cannot be re-written, hence the term "read-only."
 The contents of ROM remain even when the computer is turned off.